 Title page

-The title page is typically a duplicate of the front cover, but with certain elements omitted.
-Typically omitted are the artwork, company or product logos, and slogans.
+The title page is typically a duplicate of the front cover, but with artwork, color, company or product logos, and slogans.
+In most book designs, the title page is the sheet of paper within the covers.
 Some technical publications omit the title page altogether because of the seemingly needless duplication.
 (And in a print run of 20,000 copies, a single page means a lot!)

 Edition notice